getodk/build/README.md

 ### Setup and Execution

 Now that you have resolved all the appropriate dependencies, you'll need to set up the configuration by copying `config.yml.sample` to `config.yml`.
 This file contains a number of secret keys and tokens, so be sure not to check it into source control once you put your own keys into it.
+Note that the `cookie_ssl_only` flag should only be set to true if you are serving your requests on HTTPS; it should likely remain off for local development.

 Next, you want to start up your databases.
 You'll need to start four Tokyo Tyrant instances, one for each listing in the configuration file.
 If you're working from a development environment, you can do this simply by running `rake db:dev:start`, and `rake db:dev:stop` to stop them again.